 At the plant site, there is an administrative building, assay lab, and buildings and shops associated with the processing plant.
 There is a central shop facility for repairs of mine and surface mobile equipment.
-These facilities are in good condition and with all equipment properly stored and available for use when needed.
+These facilities are in good condition.
 There is diesel fuel storage at the site and diesel deliveries are available.
-Capacity of the tanks is 400,000 l, contained in two 200,000 l tanks.
+Capacity of the tanks is 400,000 L, contained in two 200,000 L tanks.
 All mine and mill shop facilities are in good repair, clean and usable.
 Mobile equipment is in good condition.
-Tools and workbenches are in place and available for use.
 The warehouse facility is clean, well-stocked and orderly.
 It contains mine and mill supplies, office supplies and safety equipment, as well as a stock of steel for fabrication needs.
 A spare SAG/ball mill motor and drive are available at the site.